baratgabor/Unity3D-SoundManager/README.md

 **Update2:** I encapsulated all debug log messages into a separate class, and added a **logging setting** to the Inspector.
 So **you can turn off logging for deployed builds** in a way that completely avoids string operations and allocations (since all debug messages are constructed inside this helper class).
 Available logging settings: `None`, `LogOnlyInEditor` and `LogAlways`.

+**Update3:** I swear I'll stop adding these update sections here. :) Anyhow, I refactored the `SoundManager` class again.
+Plus I changed the public method signatures.
+The most visible change is that **the methods now return the sound type in the callback**, so you can route multiple playback finished notifications into a single method, and check there which one was finished.
+In terms of refactoring, internally the class changed a lot; basically I encapsulated all `AudioSource` handling responsibilities into a separate nested class, and cut out *all* code duplication in the method overloads.

 ## Quick overview of Inspector pane:

 ![SoundManager pane in Inspector](SoundManager-Inspector-example.png)